GaloisInc/saw-script/doc/manual/manual.md

 java_return : Term -> JavaSetup ()

 llvm_return : Term -> LLVMSetup ()

+llvm_return_arbitrary : LLVMSetup ()
 ~~~~

+The `llvm_return_arbitrary` command indicates that the function *does*
+return a value, but that we don't want to specify what value it returns.

 For side effects, the following two functions allow declaration of the
 final expected value of that the program state should contain when